mapprotocol/docs/map-protocol/validator/QuickStart.md

 Manage your account, keys, and metadata.

-Keep your locked MAP more secure by authorizing alternative keys to be used for signing attestations, voting, or validating.
-By doing so, you can continue to participate in the protocol while keeping the key with access to your locked MAP in cold storage.
+Keep your locked MAP more secure by authorizing alternative keys to be used for signing attestations、voting、validating.
+By doing so, you can continue to participate in the protocol while keeping the key with access to your locked MAP in storage.
 ```bash
 Detailed introduction
   function createAccount() public returns (bool) {